xiaoyuanxun/Jasmine/README.md

 * [React Redux](https://react-redux.js.org/)   -- official React UI bindings layer for Redux.
 * [Chakra UI](https://chakra-ui.com/)          -- a simple, modular and accessible component library that gives you the building blocks you need to build your React applications.
-* [vessel](https://github.com/dfinity/vessel)  -- the original package manager for Motoko
+* [vessel](https://github.com/dfinity/vessel)  -- the original package manager for Motoko programming language.

 ## Design Approach